vhorozheiev/automate-testing/README.md

 # Demo project

-## In this demo I am testing juice-shop (https://github.com/bkimminich/juice-shop).
+## In this demo I'm testing juice-shop (https://github.com/bkimminich/juice-shop).

 ## Status
 The demo will be updated because I learn something new every day and implement it to the project.